leblanck/redpoint/README.md

 #### Why?
 tl/dr; The need for setting up a new system using dotfiles and an installation script in minutes.

 This repository serves as my way to help me setup and maintain my Mac(s).
 It takes the effort out of installing everything manually, as well as keep any .dotfiles up-to-date across Macs by just updating the repo locally.
-Everything needed to install my preferred setup of macOS is detailed in this readme.
+As time goes on, this is being tailored to more specifically target Python development and my own personal tastes.
 Enjoy! 😄

 #### Install/Run:
 1. Run `mkdir ~/repos && cd ~/repos`